A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 1/Statblocks/README.md

   - the option to use an animated statue of Lamashtu with the same trigger conditions is there if you want a standard creature that fits the theme

 ## Tsuto
-  - built as a monk with rogue dedication
+  - built as a monk with rogue dedication.
+This was an early build and needs revisiting as his stats are off.

 ## Erylium
   - based off the playtest bestiary entry and upscaled with added occult spells.
 Likely needs revisiting.